hatmarch/centos-gitlab-ce/openshift/run-gitlab.md

 # oc new-project gitlab

     Now using project "gitlab" on server "https://api.your-osd.openshift.com:443".

     You can add applications to this project with the 'new-app' command.
 For example, try:

         oc new-app centos/ruby-22-centos7~https://github.com/openshift/ruby-ex.git

     to build a new example application in Ruby.

-# oc new-app gitlab/gitlab-ce
+# oc new-app tyrell/centos-gitlab-ce:12.0.3-ce.0.el7.x86_64

-    --> Found Docker image 91ae3a8 (5 days old) from Docker Hub for "gitlab/gitlab-ce"
+    --> Found Docker image 15563c2 (10 days old) from Docker Hub for "gitlab/gitlab-ce"

     * An image stream will be created as "gitlab-ce:latest" that will track this image
     * This image will be deployed in deployment config "gitlab-ce"
-    * [WARNING] Image "gitlab-ce" runs as the 'root' user which may not be permitted by your cluster administrator
     * Ports 22/tcp, 443/tcp, 80/tcp will be load balanced by service "gitlab-ce"
+      * Other containers can access this service through the hostname "gitlab-ce"
+    * This image declares volumes and will default to use non-persistent, host-local storage.
+      You can add persistent volumes later by running 'volume dc/gitlab-ce --add ...'
+    * WARNING: Image "gitlab/gitlab-ce" runs as the 'root' user which may not be permitted by your cluster administrator

-    --> Creating resources with label app=gitlab-ce ...
+    --> Creating resources ...
-    ImageStream "gitlab-ce" created
+    imagestream "gitlab-ce" created
-    DeploymentConfig "gitlab-ce" created
+    deploymentconfig "gitlab-ce" created
-    Service "gitlab-ce" created
+    service "gitlab-ce" created
     --> Success
     Run 'oc status' to view your app.

 # oc get pods

     NAME                READY     STATUS             RESTARTS   AGE
     gitlab-ce-1-kekx2   0/1       CrashLoopBackOff   4          5m

 # oc logs -p gitlab-ce-1-kekx2